tj/n/README.md

 ## Removing Versions

-Remove some versions:
+Remove some cached versions:

     n rm 0.9.4 v0.10.0

-Removing all versions except the current version:
+Removing all cached versions except the current version:

     n prune

+Remove the installed node and npm (does not affect the cached version).
+This can be useful to revert to the system version of node (if in a different location), or if you no longer wish to use node and npm.

+    n uninstall

 ## Binary Usage